Skip to content

 Upload Response statusCode : 200

-// you can check the console for error logs; no error log means successful upload.
+// You can check the console for error logs; no error logs indicate successful upload.

 // Error logs:

-Before version 1.3.10, Upload Response statusCode : 200 would not be printed.
-You can check the console for error logs; no error log means successful upload.
+In versions prior to 1.3.10, Upload Response statusCode : 200 would not be printed.
+You can check the console for error logs; no error logs indicate successful upload.

 // Default path: 1.4.11-1.4.12 /Library/Caches/FTLogs/FTLog xxxx-xx-xx--xx/xx/xx/xxx.log